Thomas Seymour, 1st Baron Seymour of Sudeley: Foreign affairs

 In 1538, Seymour was sent to the embassy at the French court.
 He was one of those appointed to meet Anne of Cleves, King Henry's fourth wife, at Calais on 13 December 1539.
 A few weeks later he was sent to King Ferdinand I of Hungary, brother of Emperor Charles V, to enlist support for Henry against France and Scotland.
-He arrived in Vienna in July, and remained there for two years.
 In May 1543, he was appointed ambassador to the Habsburg court in Brussels.
 He was given this posting to remove him from King Henry's court, in view of the King's marriage to Catherine Parr.

-War breaking out between England and France, Seymour was made marshal of the English army in the Netherlands on 26 June 1543, being second in command to Sir John Wallop.
+When war broke out between England and France, Seymour was made marshal of the English army in the Netherlands on 26 June 1543, being second in command to Sir John Wallop.
 On 24 July, with a strong detachment, he captured and destroyed the castles of Rinquecen and Arbrittayne near the French port of Boulogne.
 For a short time, he held the chief command during Wallop's illness.
 Due to his position of privilege as a royal uncle and as a reward for his services, Seymour was made Master-General of the Ordnance in 1544 and Lord Warden of the Cinque Ports in 1545, both senior military positions.